Skip to main content

 Full episode transcript

-Hi, I'm Christian Espinosa, I'm the founder and CEO of Blue Goat Cyber.
-We do medical device cybersecurity.
+Host: Hi, I'm Christian Espinosa.
+I'm the founder and CEO of Blue Goat Cyber.
+We do medical device cyber security.
 I'm here with Trevor today.
 Trevor, you want to do a quick intro of yourself?
-Sure.
+Guest: Sure.
 Hi, I'm Trevor.
-I'm the director of medical device cybersecurity at Blue Goat Cyber.
-Awesome.
-Medical device cybersecurity is one of our passions, and from what I understand, Trevor, you had some issues when you were younger where a medical device may have saved your life.
+I'm the Director of Medical Device Cyber Security at Blue Goat Cyber.
+Host: Awesome.
+And medical device cyber security is one of our passions.
+And from what I understand, Trevor, you had some issue when you're younger where a medical device may have saved your life.
 Can you maybe dive into that a little bit?
-Definitely.
-So when I was younger, around eight or nine, I had a pretty severe case of tachycardia.
+Guest: Definitely.
+So, when I was younger, around eight or nine, I had a pretty severe case of tachycardia.
 I had a resting heart rate at around 240 beats per minute.
-240?
-That's like super high, isn't it?
-Yeah, I've never heard of that.
-It's really high, and it's pretty life-threatening if you don't catch it early on.
+Host: 240, that's like super high, isn't it?
+I've never heard of that.
+Guest: It's really high.
+And it's pretty life threatening if you don't catch it early on.
 But I was able to catch it pretty quickly after it happened.
-I underwent some heart surgery, got everything all sorted out.
-Now, the problem with tachycardia is it tends to just come back, and there's no real way of predicting whether or not it will come back.
-And it can come back anytime from a week after surgery to a year, two years.
-Even two years is typically the upper limit.
-But as part of that, I was wearing an ECG monitor the entire time.
+Uh, I went through, underwent some heart surgery, got everything all sorted out.
+Now, the problem with tachycardia is it tends to just come back and there's no real way of predicting whether or not it will come back.
+And it can come back anytime from a week after surgery to a year, two years even.
+Guest: Two years is typically the upper limit.
+But as part of that, I would was wearing an ECG monitor the entire time.
 And this ECG monitor, I had all these electrodes hooked up to me 24/7 for two years.
-It was monitoring anything to do with my heart.
-It was monitoring the, you know, pattern if it went up too high, if it went down too low.
-And then that was going to a phone with a Bluetooth connection that was getting uploaded to the cloud.
-And then my doctor was able to monitor that, see if anything was out of place.
+And I was monitoring anything to do with my heart.
+It was monitoring the, you know, pattern, if it went up too high, if it went down too low.
+Guest: And then, that was going to a phone with a Bluetooth connection.
+That was getting uploaded to the cloud and then my doctor was able to monitor that, see if anything was out of place.
 And then he was able to see if something was going wrong, something was coming back, he could let me know.
 Luckily, that never ended up happening.
 I went through the whole, you know, monitoring process and never came back.
-And then that's been quite some time now, and I don't have anything to worry about there.
-Yeah, and haven't we worked on some very similar devices in Blue Goat and made them secure?
-Yeah, we've worked on both ends of the process, actually.
-We've done some stuff with the monitoring software up in the cloud, which is pretty interesting, that's taking in the ECG data feed and performing analysis, alerting clinicians.
-And then we've also been able to check on some of these devices and so continuous ECG monitoring, some things of that nature.
-So it's kind of interesting to see every part of the process and each step, you know, this device that I'd seen so much as a kid, and now I get to know exactly how it works and get hands-on with a bunch of them.
-Yeah, that's pretty cool.
-I have a story as well with medical devices.
-A couple of years ago, about two and a half years ago, I was walking up the stairs and my leg was hurting severely.
-I had just worked out, done like a hundred burpees.
-I was in pretty good shape back then, and I thought I just pulled a muscle.
-But a friend of mine told me to go to the hospital and said that I might have blood clots.
+And then that's been quite some time now and I don't have anything to worry about there.
+Host: Yeah, and haven't we worked on some very similar devices in Blue Goat, and and made them secure?
+Guest: Yeah, we've worked on both ends of the process actually.
+We've done some stuff with the monitoring software up in the cloud, which is pretty interesting.
+That's taking in the ECG data feed and performing analysis, alerting clinicians.
+And then we've also been able to check on some of these devices, and so continuous ECG monitoring, some things of that nature.
+Guest: So it's kind of interesting to see every part of the process and each step.
+You know, this device that I'd seen so much as a kid, and now I get to know exactly how it works and get my hands on a bunch of them.
+Host: Yeah, that's pretty cool.
+I have a story as well with medical devices a couple of years ago, about two and a half years ago.
+I was like walking up the stairs and my leg was hurting severely.
+I had just worked out, did like a hundred burpees.
+I was pretty, pretty good shape back then.
+And I thought I just pulled a muscle, but a friend of mine told me to go to the hospital and said that I might have blood clots.
 And I'm like, whatever, I don't have blood clots.
-I'm an Ironman triathlete, I don't get blood clots, things like this don't happen to people like me, you know.
-That's what I thought, but I told—I'd go to the hospital, gave my word.
-I went, and the doctor told me I had six blood clots, and they were able to quickly diagnose that with a Doppler, like a portable Doppler ultrasound.
-And I think that, you know, if it wasn't for that device, I may not be here today, because they were able to quickly diagnose the blood clots, and it wasn't just one, it was like six on my leg, so it was pretty severe.
-So I'm passionate about making sure these devices stay on the market, because if somebody hacks these devices, you know, obviously they might get recalled or taken off the market or give a misdiagnosis.
-And one of the interesting things about you, Trevor, is we both do extreme sports, and extreme sports is about reducing risk, and cybersecurity is about reducing risk.
-And ultimately, we're trying to reduce the risk for medical device manufacturers and make sure these devices are secure, and they can enhance, you know, patient care.
-So it's a little bit about Trevor: I met Trevor—him and his dad rock climb, and I met him through his dad.
-We were doing a rock climb together here in Arizona.
-So it's kind of interesting.
-You want to talk a little bit, Trevor, about like the difference in
+I'm an Iron Man triathlete.
+I don't get blood clots.
+Things like this don't happen to people like me, you know?
+Host: That's what I thought, but I told him I'd go to the hospital, gave him my word.
+I went and the doctor told me I had six blood clots.
+And they were able to quickly diagnose that with a Doppler, it's like a portable Doppler ultrasound.
+And I think that, you know, if it wasn't for that device, I may not be here today because it was able to quickly diagnose the blood clots.
+And it wasn't just one, it was like six of my legs, so it was pretty severe.
+Host: Uh, so I I'm passionate about making sure these devices stay on the market, because if somebody hacks into these devices, you know, obviously they might get recalled or taken off the market or give a misdiagnosis.
+And, what interesting things about you, Trevor, is, uh, we both do extreme sports, and extreme sports is about reducing risk, and cybersecurity is about reducing risk, and ultimately we're trying to reduce the risk for medical device manufacturers and make sure these devices are secure and they can enhance, you know, patient care.